National Class Category Up to 785 ccm: Plot

 A young man from the suburbs of Belgrade, Floyd, a car racer in the national class, in accordance with his passion, is also considered a great lover.
 But it is not in line with his ambitions to continue racing in the national class.
 In order to move to a higher class, he must win an important race, and to succeed in this he must postpone his military service.
 Mile, a kidney patient, who goes to check-ups instead of him, serves him for that.
-However, it fails, as does avoiding marriage with the "official" girlfriend Šilja, who has become pregnant.
-In the end, he loses the race, loses his freedom, but gains a friend - only Mile comes to see him off to the army.
+However, it fails, as does avoiding marriage with his "official" girlfriend Šilja, who has become pregnant.
+In the end, he loses the race, loses his freedom, but gains a friend: only Mile comes to see him off to the army.